dmbaturin/iproute2-cheatsheet/site/index.md

 Example: `ip route add 192.0.2.128/25 via 203.0.113.1 dev eth0 onlink`

 The `onlink` keyword disables the kernel's gateway consistency checks and allows adding routes via gateways that look unreachable.
-Useful in tunnel configurations and container/virtualization networking with multiple networks on the same link using a single gateway.
+Useful in tunnel configurations and container/virtualization networking where multiple networks on the same link use a single gateway.

 <h3 id="ip-route-change-replace">Change or replace a route</h3>